auth0/auth0-oidc-client-net/docs-source/documentation/advanced-scenarios/browsers.md

 # Browsers

-The SDK is configured to use a platform specific browser implementation to handle the redirect to Auth0.
-Depending on the platform, one or more Browser implementations might be available.
+The SDK is configured to use a platform-specific browser implementation to handle the redirect to Auth0.
+Depending on the platform, one or more browser implementations might be available.
-An example is the Auth0.OidcClient.iOS SDK, which auto selects the browser based on the version of iOS used.
+An example is the `Auth0.OidcClient.iOS` SDK, which auto-selects the browser based on the version of iOS used.

-Even though we do not recommend changing this, you could ensure all versions of iOS use the same browser by passing an explicit browser instance to the Browser property of the `Auth0ClientOptions`:
+Even though we do not recommend changing this, you could ensure all versions of iOS use the same browser by passing an explicit browser instance to the `Browser` property of the `Auth0ClientOptions`:

 ```
 var client = new Auth0Client(new Auth0ClientOptions {